 2: Get Your Business Finances in Order from the Beginning

 No one likes to hear this, especially when you are starting a new business.
 We think, starting a business should be something fun and exciting and it is, but that feeling will only last you so long.
 Besides not having enough revenue to cover expenses, I believe another reason businesses don’t last is a result of the inability to stay on top of their business finances.
-Our sheets keep everything organized for you so you don’t need to worry about that aspect of your business and can put your focus back into what you really want to pursue.
+With Prophit, we keep everything organized for you so you don’t need to worry about that aspect of your business and can put your focus back into what you really want to pursue.

 3: Review Operating Expenses

 There may be days where it feels like your business is thriving.
 You’ve got sales coming in every day and you’re so busy you can’t even respond to a text.
 Don’t be fooled by these kinds of work days.
 Your gross sales may be increasing, but there's a chance you aren't even making a profit.
 There is a very simple way to prevent this from happening.
 Usually in the early stages of a new business, expenses grow as the business grows.
 This means you should be checking to make sure your revenue is still covering your expenses plus the margin of profit on top of that.
-In our sheets, we guide you through each expense along the way to setting margins for a healthy return.
+Prophit will guide you through each expense along the way to setting margins for a healthy return.

 You must check to make sure your expenses are not exceeding your revenue.
 However, there will be moments where you need to make a big purchase for a machine or equipment that could potentially make your product flow faster and more efficient.
 Investments like these may look scary on a month's profit and loss sheet, but as time goes on that piece of equipment will likely pay for itself and provide you with continuous returns.
 Generally, you want to make sure your expenses are low in order to put more money into your pocket.